NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/citation.rst

 ::

-    Rueckauer, B. and Lungu, I.A. and Hu, Y. and Pfeiffer, M.
+    Rueckauer, B. and Hu, Y. and Lungu, I.A. and Pfeiffer, M. and Liu, S.-C.
-    Theory and Tools for the Conversion of Analog to Spiking Convolutional Neural Networks, arXiv:1612.04052, 2016
+    Conversion of continuous-valued deep networks to efficient event-driven networks for image classification, Front.
+Neurosci., 2017, doi: 10.3389/fnins.2017.00682